Living (2022 film)

-Living is a 2022 British historical drama film directed by Oliver Hermanus.
-Its screenplay by Kazuo Ishiguro was adapted from the 1952 Akira Kurosawa film Ikiru.
+Living is a 2022 British historical drama film directed by Oliver Hermanus from a screenplay by Kazuo Ishiguro.
+It is an English-language remake of the 1952 Akira Kurosawa film Ikiru.
 Set in 1953 London, it stars Bill Nighy as a bureaucrat in the public works department who learns he has a fatal illness.
+The film co-stars Aimee Lou Wood, Alex Sharp, and Tom Burke.

 Living had its world premiere at the Sundance Film Festival on 21 January 2022, and was released in the UK on 4 November 2022, by Lionsgate.
 The film received positive reviews, with Nighy's performance receiving particular acclaim.
 At the 95th Academy Awards, Living received two nominations: Best Actor for Nighy and Best Adapted Screenplay for Ishiguro.

 Plot

 Rodney Williams is a senior London County Council bureaucrat in 1953 London.
 He sits at his desk surrounded by piles of paperwork and seems uninspired.
-A group of women, led by Mrs. Smith, petitioned the council to redevelop a World War II bomb site into a children's playground.
+A group of women, led by Mrs. Smith, have petitioned the council to redevelop a World War II bomb site into a children's playground.
 They are sent with their petition from department to department with a newer employee, Mr. Wakeling.
-Despite Wakeling's enthusiasm, he is stymied by an ossified and sclerotic bureaucracy at every step.
+Despite Wakeling's enthusiasm, he is stymied by bureaucracy at every step.
 The petition makes the usual circular rounds and ends back with Williams, who returns it to his pile of paperwork and makes clear to his colleagues his intention to take no further action.

 When Williams receives a terminal cancer diagnosis, he attempts unsuccessfully to tell his son, Michael, and daughter-in-law, Fiona.
 Williams then chooses to withdraw half of his life savings, purchase a lethal amount of sleeping medicine, and commit suicide in a seaside resort town.
 Finding himself unable to go through with it, he gives the sleeping medicine to Mr. Sutherland, an insomniac writer he meets in a café.
-Moved by Williams's story, Sutherland takes him for a night on the town, where Williams replaces his traditional bowler hat with a fedora after a sex worker steals his bowler hat.
+Moved by Williams's story, Sutherland takes him for a night on the town, where Williams replaces his traditional bowler hat with a fedora after a prostitute steals his bowler hat.
 The pair go to bars, sing, drink heavily, and attend a striptease/burlesque show.

 Returning to London but not to work, Williams runs into Miss Margaret Harris, a young former subordinate who took up a position at a Lyon's Corner House restaurant while he was away.
 Williams's nosy neighbour spots the pair having lunch at the high-end restaurant Fortnum's and tells Fiona, who demands Michael speak to his father about the potential scandal.
 Meanwhile, Williams attempts to tell Michael about his diagnosis, but neither finds themselves able to bring up what they need to talk about.